SalonDesDevs/SuperDungeonsDestroyers/super-dungeons-destroyers-java/README.md

 #### An example
-For instance, a basic continous movement system would consider of:
+For instance, a basic velocity-based movement system would consist of:

 ```java
 class Position implements Component {